 - Smoking cessation programs

 - Doctor-supervised weight loss programs with a medical determination letter

 - Preventive care screenings such as mammograms

 A wellness HRA saves your organization money in the long run compared to healthcare costs and traditional employee wellness plans.
-It can be easily integrated with your existing health plans from your insurance company to extend your wellness coverage.
+You can easily integrate it with your existing group health plan from your medical insurance company to extend your wellness coverage.

-You can also offer an HRA to provide health benefits to your employees instead of a group health insurance plan by reimbursing employees for individual health insurance premiums and other qualifying out-of-pocket medical expenses.
+You can also offer a stand-alone HRA to provide health benefits to your employees instead of a group health insurance plan by reimbursing employees for individual health insurance premiums and other qualifying out-of-pocket medical expenses.

 Three of the most common types of HRAs are: